resolutio-ai/backend-smartcontract/README.md

 //Todo
 - When dispute contract is initialized, create a default dispute with value 0 as disputeid
-- Send appropiate error message when user rejects a transaction from metamask
+- (FE): Send appropiate error message when user rejects a transaction from metamask
-- Add check so that an arbiter cannot join a dispute that he created
+- Add check so that an arbiter cannot join a dispute that he created✅